-All this gallows humor is undergirded by the excruciating notion that the war could’ve been won, if we actually tried.
-That oppressive ideal is what Kurtz (Marlon Brando) represents with his ruthless efficiency.
+All this gallows humor is undergirded by the excruciating notion that the war could’ve been won, if we’d actually tried.
+That oppressive ideal is what Kurtz represents with his ruthless efficiency.
 Willard reads a letter from Kurtz in which he writes that the American GI would fight much better if deprived of his sex, drugs, and rock ‘n’ roll; it’s the reason Kurtz uses indigenous warriors.
-Willard makes the same observation during the Playmate scene: The Vietcong’s “idea of great R&R is cold rice and a little rat meat.
+Willard makes the same observation when watching the Playmates strut around on stage: The Vietcong’s “idea of great R&R is cold rice and a little rat meat.
 He had only two ways home: death, or victory.”
 Redux adds a scene at a French legacy plantation, where Willard listens to the family talk politics at the dinner table.
 Their sentiments about the American invasion can be summed up in this one line: “Why don’t you Americans learn from us, from our mistakes?
 Mon Dieu, with your army, your strength, your power, you could win if you want to!”
 Instead, the Americans rebuild a bridge every day that the Vietcong blow up every night, just so they can claim that the road is open.
-They fuck around when they lose their CO, in the bridge scene, and at the base gone nuts where, in a restored scene, Willard and co. barter a second meeting with the now-traumatized Playmates.
+They fuck around when they lose their CO, in both the bridge scene and, in a restored scene, at the base gone nuts where Willard and co. trade fuel for a second meeting with the now-traumatized Playmates.
 And they order Willard to up and murder the best and most efficient soldier of the entire war.

-They have to, of course, because if they don’t—if they implicitly authorize his actions and tactics—then they’d be admitting that, as Kurtz describes the Vietcong, war requires “men who are moral, and at the same time, who are able to utilize their primordal [sic] instincts to kill without feeling, without passion, without judgment—without judgment.
+The military brass has to have Kurtz eliminated, of course, because if it didn’t—if it implicitly authorized Kurtz’s actions and tactics—then it’d be admitting the impossible paradox that war requires, as Kurtz describes the Vietcong, “men who are moral, and at the same time, who are able to utilize their primordal [sic] instincts to kill without feeling, without passion, without judgment—without judgment.
 Because it’s judgment that defeats us.”
-As Sun Tzu observed all the way back in the 5th century BCE, the point of waging war is to win the motherfucker as fast as you can (I’m paraphrasing).
+As Sun Tzu observed all the way back in the 5th century BCE in The Art of War, the point of waging war is to win the motherfucker as fast as you can (I’m paraphrasing).

 Everything else is just the smell of napalm in the morning.